Our Attorneys Give Victims Of Stryker Hip Replacement And ABG II Recalls A Voice

 The Stryker Rejuvenate Modular Hip System was approved by FDA through a procedure called the 510(k) process.
 Pre-Market Notification or 510(k) was established to streamline the process for new medical devices that were “substantially equivalent” to devices – called “predicates” in the approval process.

 The predicate for the Stryker Rejuvenate Modular Hip System, a modular component system, was the Wright Pro-Femur modular component.
 The Pro-Femur has had serious issues with corrosion at the modular sites resulting in a whole host of problems including fractures and adverse tissue response.
 Predictably, there are similar adverse reports for the Rejuvenate Modular Hip.
 These problems led Stryker to issue an Urgent Safety Alertin April 2012 to warn Surgeons about the difficult nature of these implants that have resulted in corrosion and related problems at the modular sites.

 Design issues are a key factor in these devices, but so too is the choice of materials.
 Using the combination of titanium (Ti) and cobalt chromium (CoCr) in a modular implant can, and apparently has resulted in corrosion.
 In addition, it exposes patients to potential multi-organ injuries from the release of heavy metals into the body.

-Experience with devices such as the Stryker Rejuvenate Modular Hip System are disclosing a number of problems and have caused injuries to patients, as well as requiring painful additional surgical operations to remove the devices.
+Experience with devices such as the Stryker Rejuvenate Modular Hip System is disclosing a number of problems and have caused injuries to patients, as well as requiring painful additional surgical operations to remove the devices.

 The attorneys at Raphaelson and Levine are filing Stryker lawsuits on behalf of injured parties across the country.
-If you or a loved one has suffered injury due to a Stryker Rejuvenate Modular Hip System, contact Raphaelson and Levine today to discuss your claim.
+If you or a loved one has suffered an injury due to a Stryker Rejuvenate Modular Hip System, contact Raphaelson and Levine today to discuss your claim.